About this series of articles

 You should make sure your terms do not give the required 14 days notice before the contract exists.
 If that happens, then in law the cancellation period starts when your 14 days period end and you give your customer 28 days unintentionally instead.

-Additionally, you should obtain a request, and not merely the passive permission, of your customer, for immediate delivery, so that he may not later cancel.
-If you do not, he may be able to keep your product free of charge.
-To obtain his express request, you should include the request within your terms, and possibly, also use wording on your website at the payment point for immediate delivery.
+Additionally, you should obtain a request, and not merely the passive permission, of your customer, for immediate delivery, so that they may not later cancel.
+If you do not, they may be able to keep your product free of charge.
+To obtain their express request, you should include the request within your terms, and possibly, also use wording on your website at the payment point for immediate delivery.

 The customer must make the request before the contract is made.